-When to use a wedges is as simple as when you are approaching the green from distances within your 9-iron carry and as complicated as choosing the wedge with the right sole grind for a 50 yard bunker shot.
+When to use a different wedges is as simple as when you are approaching the green from distances within your 9-iron carry and as complicated as choosing the wedge with the right sole grind for a 50 yard bunker shot and for chip shots.
 Ensuring that every wedge in your bag is built for maximum playability is your best chance to make you are never caught without an option to attack a pin.

 Finding the Right Wedge for Your Golf Game

 Finding the right wedge for your bag involves choosing a loft that goes the appropriate distance when struck with full shots, making sure that you are comfortable hitting every yardage inside 100 yards, and having enough options to take advantage of the diverse lies found among different golf courses.
-Wedge lofts, sole grinds, and clubhead engineering help make these clubs unique.
+Wedge lofts, sole grinds, bounce options and club head engineering help make these clubs unique.
+There are three different bounce options.
+Low bounce angle, mid bounce angle and high bounce angle.
+Sand wedge have high bounce options.
+That is why sand wedge are great for sand or a shaggy fairway.
 Below, we explain all of these in detail to help you understand what is best for your game.

 Pitching Wedges are most commonly sold alongside golf iron sets.
 These wedges will have lofts that match the gaps between a player’s irons.
 Marked by a “P” or “PW,” the exact loft of pitching wedges can be found on manufacturers websites.
 Once a year, golfers should have all of their clubs checked for both loft and lie to ensure that they have not been altered by casual play.